History & Overview Annual Report President's Pages Center News Community Affairs

 Blue-green Algae

-Scientists do not know how blue-green algae supplements might work, since limited research has been performed.
-Blue-green algae are a natural source of protein and vitamins, which might contribute to alleviation of fatigue.
+Blue-green algae are a natural source of protein and vitamins, which may reduce fatigue.
 Blue-green algae products usually contain either AFA-algae (Aphanizomenon flos aquae) or Spirulina species, or both.
-Both may have biological activities.
-In laboratory experiments, calcium spirulan, an extract from Spirulina, inhibits the replication of HIV virus, herpes simplex virus, cytomegalovirus, and influenza virus in the test tube, but it is not known whether any of these anti-viral effects would occur in the human body.
+Both may have biological activity.
+In laboratory experiments, calcium spirulan, an extract from Spirulina, stopped doubling of HIV virus, herpes simplex virus, cytomegalovirus, and influenza virus, but it is not known whether any of these effects would occur in the human body.
 Other studies showed that spirulina protected lab animals from genetic mutations caused by chemicals and radiation, but again, it is unclear whether these effects happen in humans.
 In healthy humans, AFA-algae appear to increase blood levels of natural killer cells (a type of immune cell).
 AFA-algae also show anti-viral and anti-mutation activity in the laboratory.
+Spirulina algae also contain high levels of gamma-linolenic acid (GLA), an essential fatty acid that is often able to prevent the accumulation of cholesterol in the body.

 • As an appetite suppressant